BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: INTRODUCTION

 Visual Place Recognition (VPR) plays a crucial role in robotics and autonomous driving, typically framed as an image retrieval task \cite{lowry2015visual, masone2021survey, zhang2021visual}.
 The primary objective of a VPR system is to ascertain the spatial position of a provided query image, involving the initial extraction of its visual information into a compact representation, and a subsequent comparison with a reference database with known geolocations.
 These image-based methods are susceptible to challenges such as varying illumination and weather, attributed to the intrinsic characteristics of camera sensors \cite{luo2023bevplace}.
 Therefore, a question arises naturally: \textit{How to learn a robust representation for VPR based solely on cameras?}

-When locating, the human brain typically relies on the sights observed by eyes, including the colors of scenes, the textures of objects' surfaces, and the spatial structure perception learned through years of experience.
-Therefore, it's possible to construct a robust representation with both appearance and structural properties solely based on the camera.
-After reviewing the development progress of VPR technology, we find that the research based on both appearance and structure is a hotter field compared to studies solely based on appearance or structure \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}.
-As depicted in Fig. 1, existing methods based on both appearance and structure can be divided into approaches using both camera and LiDAR sensors \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}, \ie, (b), and camera-based approaches \cite{hu2020dasgil, oertel2020augmenting, shen2023structvpr}, \ie, (a), (c), (d) and (e).
-Furthermore, the structural information sources of camera-based methods include reconstructed 3D point clouds, 2D segmentation images, 2D depth images, thus (c) \vs (d) \vs (e) is also a focus worth analyzing.
+After reviewing the progress in place recognition methods, we find that the research based on both appearance and structure is a hotter field \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}.
+Despite the primary focus of this paper being on VPR tasks, we also introduce some methods related to LiDAR to emphasize the importance of structural features.
+As depicted in \Cref{Fig.1}, existing methods based on both appearance and structure can be divided into approaches using both camera and LiDAR sensors \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}, \ie, (b), and camera-based approaches \cite{hu2020dasgil, oertel2020augmenting, shen2023structvpr}, \ie, (a), (c), (d) and (e).
+Furthermore, the structural information sources of camera-based methods include 2D segmentation images, reconstructed 3D point clouds, 2D depth images, thus (c) \vs (d) \vs (e) is also a focus worth analyzing.